Beyond the Beam: A Radiation Oncology Curriculum for Radiopharmaceutical Therapy

 This session provides instruction on the clinical data and practical considerations for lutetium Lu 177 dotatate treatment.

-Part 9 - Prior Authorization and Future Applications
+Part 9 - Miscellaneous & Future Applications / Authorized User

 This session reviews miscellaneous and future applications of radiopharmaceutical therapy, many of which are under development or in use outside of the U.S. Presenters discuss radiopharmaceutical applications such as meta-iodobenzylguanidine (MIBG) therapy, topical rhenium skin cancer therapy, radiosynoviorthesis, palliative radiopharmaceutical therapies, indications in hematologic malignancies, and the increasing role of alpha emitters in radiopharmaceutical therapies.
 Presenters also touch on how to become an authorized user for administration of radiopharmaceutical therapies.